ramp-eu/JS2SF/docs/getting-started.md

 In the examples above you can see the variables of the robot which are stored on the Orion Context Broker.
 When using the function  UpdateRobotInfo() you can update the values of the items on the OCB.
 In the grafana dashboard you can find back the values you have put in the OCB.

+###  Stop the Orion Context Broker

+To stop the containers (data will be preserved) use :

+./services stop

+To clean up all data and images use (note that this will also remove your Grafana configuration) :

+docker-compose --log-level ERROR -p fiware down -v --remove-orphans